pradeep20/EmployeeUI/README.md

-# 💼 Employee Management System (CRUD App)
+# 💼 Employee Management System

-A complete, production-ready **Employee CRUD (Create, Read, Update, Delete) Application** designed to streamline workforce data administration.
+A complete, modern Employee CRUD (Create, Read, Update, Delete) Application built with React.
+This system is designed to streamline workforce data administration with an intuitive, efficient, and responsive user experience.

 ## 🚀 Features